Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-05 - finalize proposal
 collectively worked on proposal and finalized game structures and the technical aspects

 ### 2024-01-07 - started implementations
 added additional concepts to our game figured out client logic for game scoring + attempted implementation for leaderbaord

+### 2024-01-08 - client application
+decided to add struct for each player to organize score and name of client added feature to keep track of score (in progress)